zhaox97/Nebula/README.md

 When the first client is loaded from the server, it can specify which pipeline to load, which are described below.
 This pipeline is then started by the Node.js server, by spawning a Python instance.
 Each pipeline gets started on port 5555, and the server automatically connects to it once it is started.
 Because each is run on the same port, only one pipeline can currently be run.
 Again, this simply enables us to test each client, and could easily be modified for more robust use.

 # Developer Notes

+When initialing cloning from git, be sure to either run `git clone` with the `--recursive` command, or run `git submodule init` followed by `git submodule update` to pull in the CosmosD3 submodule that contains the web client code.

 ## Structure
 This project is organized as a Nodeclipse project.
 The core pieces are as follows: